Special Collections and Archives houses several collections that relate to architect Julia Morgan.

 - research on Morgan projects compiled by Sara Holmes Boutelle

 - Online exhibit and Kennedy Library’s traveling exhibit

 The collections are searchable through the Online Archive of California.
 The easiest way to search across all Morgan-related collections is to use the left sidebar search box, and using keywords such as name, project title, or location.
 See below for a list of all related collections.

 What’s been digitized?

 We are digitizing materials from the collections on a regular basis.
 You can start a specific search here, using keywords such as client or project names, locations, or formats of materials.
-An ongoing project to digitize the extensive correspondence between Morgan and Hearst can be browsed here.
-All known photos and drawings of Julia Morgan in our collections can be found here.
+The extensive correspondence between Morgan and Hearst is digitized and can be browsed here.
+Most photos of Julia Morgan in our collections can be found here.

 Tips on searching for materials in the collections: